India orders Greenpeace to shut down over fraud

 Greenpeace India has campaigned against coal mines in forests, genetically modified crops, nuclear power and toxic waste management.

-In recent months the federal government has toughened rules governing charities and cancelled the registration of nearly 9,000 groups for failing to declare details of overseas donations.
+In recent months the federal government has toughened rules governing charities and canceled the registration of nearly 9,000 groups for failing to declare details of overseas donations.

 Reporting by Rupam Jain Nair; Editing by Sanjeev Miglani, Robert Birsel